 When you haven’t had the opportunity to travel overseas, there is nothing better than friends willing to use some of their luggage space to bring you swag back.
-Thanks Shannon Ward for bringing me a copy of Ricettario Vetrario del Rinascimento (Glass Recipes of the Renaissance) back from Europe for me!
+Thank you Shannon for bringing me a copy of Ricettario Vetrario del Rinascimento (Glass Recipes of the Renaissance) back from Europe for me!
 This project has been in the works for almost a year now and it is going painfully slow.
 First I have to type out each line of text into a spreadsheet.
 Babelfish only allows about 150 characters per translation, so the next step is to break the text into sentences or sentence fragments.
 Each fragment is then copy/pasted into Babelfish and the translation copy/pasted back into the spreadsheet.
 What Babelfish spits out has no context, so it usually doesn’t make much sense as fragments, so the next step is to combine the fragments and make judgement calls to create coherent paragraphs.
+For example:

 All’occhio di esperti lettori di antiche carte d’archivio non poteva sfuggire che la scrittura dello stesso lo faceva risalire al XVI secolo; in effetti Luigi Zecchin e l’Archivio di Stato di Venezia davano autorevole conferma che la scrittura datava con certezza il testo al 1560 circa.

 All ‘ expert eye readers of ancient cards d ‘ archive could not escape that writing of the same made him go back to the 16th century; in fact, Luigi Masiello and l ‘ Archivio di Stato di Venezia gave an authoritative confirmation that writing dated with certainty the text to about 1560.

 Experts from the ancient archives placed the writing back to the 16th century, and Luigi Masiello and the experts at the Venice State Archives confirmed that the writing dated the text to about 1560.